Beaconsfield, Victoria: History

 The area was named after Benjamin Disraeli (Lord Beaconsfield).

 Beaconsfield Post Office opened 1889 on Woods Street.
 It became the Beaconsfield Post Office in 1916 and was used for many years as a café, but was demolished in late October 2021.

 The earlier Beaconsfield Railway Station Post Office opened on 1 January 1883.

 In 1891 an area of Beaconsfield was renamed "Beaconsfield Upper" and around 1902 the Beaconsfield Railway Station was renamed to "Beaconsfield".

 Facilities

 The suburb has some small shopping centres such as "Beaconsfield Shopping Plaza" with shops such as an Aldi, Woolworths, bakeries, a post office, chemist, cafés and takeaway food shops, and the nearby "Beaconsfield Hub".
 Schools include Beaconsfield Primary, and St Francis Xavier College (Beaconsfield Campus).
 There are many cafés, restaurants and hairdressers around the commercial shopping area.
-The Beaconsfield CFA (Country Fire Authority) has their fire station in Woods Street.There are toilets in the Main Street, however they are not maintained and they often smell.
+The Beaconsfield CFA (Country Fire Authority) has their fire station in Woods Street.

 The Akoonah Park Market is held every Sunday, and is very popular with local Berwick and Beaconsfield shoppers.